lake-afton-public-observatory/lapo-api/README.md

 9. Upload to your fork
 10. Submit a pull request

-If you have access to the server you can deploy the code yourself:

-1. SSH to the server and log in
-2. cd /var/www/lake-afton-api/
-3. sudo git pull

-The Express server is using PM2 to stay running in the background.
-Check out the docs for PM2 if you have questions about that.

 If you have other any questions, you can reach out at sduncan@lakeafton.com

 ### Endpoints